 Contributions are recognized when cash, other assets, an unconditional promise to give, or notification of a beneficial interest is received.
-Conditional promises to give are not recognized until the conditions on which they depend have been substantially met or the donor has explicitly released the restriction.
-Contributions received with donor-imposed conditions and restrictions that are met in the same reporting period are reported as support without donor restrictions and increase net assets without donor restrictions.
+Conditional promises to give are not recognized until the conditions on which they depend have been substantially met or the donor has explicitly removed the conditions.

 Special event revenue represents the amount paid by donors, sponsors, and attendees of a fundraising event.
 Ticket sales include elements of both contributions and exchange transactions and are recorded when the event occurs.
 Cost of direct donor benefits provided represents the costs of goods and services provided in exchange for the amount paid by event attendees.
-For the years ended December 31, 2021 and 2020, cost of direct donor benefits totaled \$35,440 and \$12,468, respectively.
+For the years ended December 31, 2022 and 2021, cost of direct donor benefits totaled \$36,833 and \$35,440, respectively.